 - Writing application instruction manuals

-It’s common for software applications testers to work on multiple projects at one time; usually a tester will have one project in the initial stages of testing and a second project in later stages.
-This reality makes it difficult to maintain a Monday through Friday, nine to five work schedule.
+It’s common for software application testers to work on multiple projects at one time; usually a tester will have one project in the initial stages of testing and a second project in later stages.
+This reality makes it difficult to maintain a Monday through Friday, 9 to 5 work schedule.
 Testers must work with the demands of the project, and this sometimes means working long, odd hours.
+Software application testers are necessary in virtually every industry that involves software development, from business to fashion to video games and health care.
+Some companies use in-house software application testers, while others contract the work out to freelancers.

 Expectations: Salary and Career Advancement